SaschaDietsch/Kc7cyber-writeup/Valdoria.md

 ## Question 26:
 We hit a dead end.
 The logs on Sonias machine are uninteresting.
 It seems that the attackers didn't find what they were looking for there.
 The question is if we should stop the investigation there.
 My gut feeling and the evidences that we found before (infection of Linus Torvalds PC) suggest that we should definitively continue.

+## Section summary
+This was your deep dive into phishing tradecraft.
+You tracked suspicious emails, extracted IOCs, confirmed link clicks via outbound network traffic, and validated file drops via file creation logs.
+You even compared hashes and investigated differences.

+You also saw:

+-    Not all users behave the same (some clicked, some didn't).
+-    Hash changes don't always mean new malware.
+-    Indicators like domains, hashes, and IPs must be collected methodically.

+This section mirrors what a real threat hunter or SOC analyst does after a phishing alert - not just reacting, but expanding the blast radius to find who else was hit.

 # Section 4: A scandal
 Now that you've got the basics of KQL under your belt, it's time to start putting it to work in an actual scenario.
 In this section, the investigation kicks off.
 You're being brought in to support an internal incident at the Valdorian Times.